 Ledray’s installations are accumulated environments designed to hold your attention.
 They draw you in with detail, always tempting you to come closer, look longer.
 Through his use of clothing he underscores how what we wear is inextricably interwoven with identity.
 It is this humanity, present across LeDray’s distinctive body of work that imbues each piece with its subtle magnetism.

 In myriad materials such as sewn cloth, ceramics, carved human bone, LeDray’s works are marked by artistic invention, masterful handling of technique, and an uncanny manipulation of scale.
-Charles LeDray's major installation MENS SUITS (2006-2009) is included in Corpus Domini.
-Dal corpo glorioso alle rovine dell'anima, curated by Francesca Alfano Miglietti, opening Wednesday, 27 October, 2021 at Palazzo Reale, Milan in Italy and remaining on view through 30 January 2022.
+Charles LeDray's major installation MENS SUITS (2006-2009) was included in Corpus Domini.
+Dal corpo glorioso alle rovine dell'anima, curated by Francesca Alfano Miglietti at Palazzo Reale, Milan, Italy (27 October 2021 – 30 January 2022).

 – Lena Walker